What is the FLAG Engine?

 So FLAG is a Game Engine… But What is A Game Engine?

-Think of a game engine like a platform for creating games, the same way Blogs@PSU (Movable Type) is a platform for creating blogs, websites, and eportfolios.
+Think of a game engine like a platform for creating games, the same way Blogs@PSU (WordPress) is a platform for creating blogs, websites, and eportfolios.
 Put another way, it is a single, standard code based that can be customized to suit specific needs, rather than built from scratch for every individual use.

 Why Build an Engine for Game Development?